 New furniture, paint and signage are located in the lobby of Townshend Hall.
 Credit: Courtesy of Office of Administration and Planning and Max Gamble

-Ohio State’s Framework Learning Space Grant has invested over $995,000 to renovate nine learning spaces across all its campuses — including branch campuses — into hubs designed to boost student collaboration and self-learning in the 2024 fiscal year.
+Ohio State’s Framework Learning Space Grant and various university departments and colleges have invested over $995,000 to renovate nine learning spaces across all its campuses — including branch campuses — into hubs designed to boost student collaboration and self-learning in the 2024 fiscal year.

 Rebekah Gayley, assistant director of facility planning for Planning, Architecture and Real Estate — also known as PARE — said in an email that Ohio State has used this grant to add new features to the Wexner Center for the Arts, Townshend Hall and Journalism Building lobbies.
 The Jennings Courtyard and Northwood High Building Community Room were likewise updated, with hammocks also being permanently installed across campus.